 In the event you cannot buy a property and fill it with tenants due to legal reasons.
-You could fill the property with lodgers who have fewer rights compared to tenants.
+You could fill the property with lodgers who have fewer rights compared to tenants to invest in property.

 This can definitely save money on a deal and with a particularly smart deal in place, you may be able to pay for a mortgage without using your own money and only using lodger payments.

 All while benefiting from the limited rights that lodgers have such as looser eviction rules.

 For example, lodgers are not required to be given the same notice period as tenants and nor do they need the requirements for a house that is classed as a HMO.

 As a result, if you don’t have the money, adding a lodger to a property rather than a tenant may enable you to start collecting rent and investing in property without spending money.